• Latest

 The appeals court also said: “If the regular commercial use of stock pictures constituted truthful use, expert photographers could have a little monetary incentive to produce their work.”

 Photographer Russell Brammer sued Violent Hues Productions in 2017 for unauthorized use of his time-lapse photograph of the Adams Morgan neighborhood of Washington, DC.
-Violent Hues, which organizes the annual Northern Virginia Film Festival, used Brammer’s photo on a website intended to provide festival attendees with statistics about lodging, transportation, and things to do inside the northern Virginia/Washington D.C.
+Violent Hues, which organizes the annual Northern Virginia Film Festival, used Brammer’s photo on a website intended to provide festival attendees with statistics about lodging, transportation, and things to do in Northern Virginia/Washington D.C.
 Place.

 Violent Hues proprietor Fernando Mico used a cropped model of Brammer’s image after finding it online.